 Turtles are one of the symbols of the sea.
 Calm, peaceable and impressive, they are one of the most pleasant animals to observe under water.
 Of the seven species (all endangered) that exist in the world, two (the green turtle and, to a lesser extent, the hawksbill sea turtle) can regularly be seen when snorkeling, and are sometimes abundant in specific sites.
-Check out our top 10 snorkeling spots to go snorkeling with sea turtles.
+Check out our top 12 snorkeling spots to go snorkeling with sea turtles.

 Would you like to see dozens of green turtles peacefully grazing on the seabed in less than 6ft of water and only a few yards from the beach?
 Akumal Bay is their home, and you are their guest.
 Whatever your snorkeling level, put on your mask and with a few strokes of your swim fins, you will soon be enjoying the scene.

 The three small Gili Islands, fringed by white-sand beaches and coral reefs, are among the most popular tourist destinations in Indonesia, and certainly one of the best snorkeling area in Southeast Asia.
 In the crystal-clear waters of these paradisiacal islands, turtle-watching is the star attraction!